SeaCelo/SDGclassy/README.md

 ```
 * Results will be placed in /SDGclassy/target/output/scores-out.txt

+### Alternative script:
+* It may be desired to run the script multiple times on different data.
+Rather than moving the files in and out of the /input folder, use the alternative script "infer-scores2.sh".
+* This script requires the user to specify the input and output location using this syntax:  `./infer-scores2.sh -i /path/to/inputs -o /path/to/output -n filename`

 ## Windows Installation and use
 * [Install WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 * Open a Powershell window inside the location you would like to install